 - The HPP Director

-In order to participate in the HPP Committee Process, applicants are encouraged to attend the information seminar (early spring) and panel discussion (late spring); however, they are required to meet one-on-one with the HPP Director no later than April 1st to review that requirements for the committee process and schedule a committee interview.
-No later than one week prior to the scheduled committee interview, the following items must be received by the hpp office (firstname.lastname@example.org):
+In order to participate in the HPP Committee Process, applicants are encouraged to attend the information seminar (winter) and panel discussion (late spring); however, they are required to meet one-on-one with the HPP Director, ideally no later than April 1st, to review that requirements for the committee process and schedule a committee interview.
+No later than one week prior to your scheduled committee interview, you must submit a completed HPP Application Packet to the hpp office (firstname.lastname@example.org).